winningproduct/learn-portal/content/8-retire/01-end-of-life-roadmap.md

 You will need to update a wide range of documentation, including your sales scripts, website, operations and support procedures, enterprise architecture models, system portfolio documentation, administration documentation, and system overview documentation (to note that it's been retired).

-### Test the migration
+### RACI and Execution

+Develop a Responsibility Matrix (RACI - responsible, accountable, consulted, and informed) to manage the execution of the migration.
+You may include following areas in your execution plan.

-You must test your migration tools in a similar manner that you would test a system during the Transition phase.
+_Test the migration:_ You must test your migration tools in a similar manner that you would test a system during the Transition phase.
 While it is desirable, you may not have the luxury of a test environment that supports all of your customers, including all your data.
 If that is the case, make sure that the data you do have is a representative sample of the entire customer base.

-### Migrate users and data

-You will most likely not be able to simply turn off access to a system one day and be done with it.
+_Migrate platform and data:_ You will most likely not be able to simply turn off access to a system one day and be done with it.
 You must accommodate your customers by notifying them appropriately of the upcoming retirement and assisting them in migrating to other systems.

-### Archive

-The existing data, code, documentation, and other system artifacts must be properly archived so that it may be restored at a future date if required.
+_Data Archiving:_ The existing data, code, documentation, and other system artifacts must be properly archived so that it may be restored at a future date if required.

-### System removal

-This is often a complex task, as you must migrate and convert data, turn off access and remove all vestiges of the retiring system, and update all the others systems that interacted with the retiring system.
+_System removal:_ This is often a complex task, as you must migrate and convert data, turn off access and remove all vestiges of the retiring system, and update all the others systems that interacted with the retiring system.
 It’s a good idea to take a complete backup of the system before you begin just in case you need to recreate the system in a hurry.

 ## References